Phrasal movement inside Bantu verbs : deriving affix scope and order in Kîîtharaka

 Viser innførsler relatert til tittel, forfatter og emneord.

 Homosexuals and the Contemporary Gay Rights Movement in Korea: Movement participation and collective identity Yang, Junghoon (Master thesis; Mastergradsoppgave, 2013-05-22)This study examines how elements of collective identification are reflected in Korean male homosexuals and how it impacts on their engagement with the gay rights movement.
-Quantitative research was conducted regarding the ...
+Quantitative research was conducted regarding the elements of collective identification of Korean male homosexuals and the outcome of participating in collective action for gay rights.
+The first part (chapter 1, 2, 3) of this ...